RL-OtherApps/willdooit-afex-odoo/afex_integration/doc/index.rst

 Setup
 -----

+- *Accounting > Configuration > Settings > Configure your company data >
+    Configuration Tab* or *Settings > Users > Companies > Configuration Tab*

+    For each Odoo defined company which will trade with AFEX:

+      - **AFEX API Key** - Supplied by AFEX and entered here.

 - *Accounting > Configuration > Journals*

     A new Cash Journal can be created which will be used for AFEX payments.
+A single journal will suffice if settlement will always be in the local currency.
+If settlement will be made in other currencies, then a journal will be required per currency.
+The settlement currency is the currency used to pay AFEX, not the currency used to pay the vendor.

     * **Journal Entries**

       - **Default Debit / Credit Account** - G/L account for AFEX clearing.
-          Should be set up as a reconcilable liability account for easy reconciliation with the bank statement.
+          Should be set up as a non reconcilable liability account which is reviewed periodically.
+It could also be a revenue or expense account.
+          The balance which accumulates in here will be the difference between the Odoo anticipated settlement from stored currency rates, and the actual settlement value to AFEX.
+It may be treated as a straight expense, or it may be allocated to other areas of the accounts.

-      - **Currency** - Leave blank - Journal will use the company currency when posting to the General Ledger.
+      - **Currency** - Leave blank for settlement in the company currency, or enter a currency if settling in another in-between currency.
+The payment will use the currency from here when posting to the clearing account defined above.

       - **AFEX Journal** - Enabled.

-      - **AFEX API Key** - Supplied by AFEX and entered here.

-      - **AFEX Difference Account** - Select an account for exchange gains/losses.
+      -**AFEX Invoicing Partner** - This is the partner to which the liability will be posted when making an AFEX trade.

       - **AFEX Fees Account** - Select an account for expensing AFEX fees.